Trusted WordPress tutorials, when you need them most.

 A WordPress blog archive with Read More buttons

-This preview text helps visitors to see more of what topics are available on your blog without having to scroll through every post.
-It also helps to increase pageviews since your visitors will have to click through to finish reading a post.
+This preview text helps visitors see more of your blog’s topics without having to scroll through every post.
+It also helps increase pageviews since visitors will need to click through to finish reading a post.

 You can control exactly what WordPress shows in these previews by using either the More block or an excerpt.